nage0178/MutAnce/README.md

 To use the make command, you must have the make system installed.

 ## Download and Compile bpp
 To use the program, you must first run bpp.
-The example uses an older version of bpp, so download bpp and switch branches.
+The example uses a development branch of bpp, so download bpp and switch branches.

 ```
 cd ../